 Mrs. Carrie Prieto is the MYP Service as Action Coordinator for students in grades 6 through 8.

-Mrs. Sabrina McCartney is the is the MYP Coordinator for grades 6 - 10 and the MYP Service as Action Coordinator for students in grades 9 and 10.
+Mrs. Shelly Hollingsworth is the CAS Coordinator for students in grades 9 and 10.

 Diploma Programme | Creativity, Activity, Service (CAS)